nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 While static websites are simpler than dynamic ones, they are not immune to modern supply chain threats.
 The Polyfill.io incident serves as a reminder that even static sites can be compromised by third-party dependencies.
-Implementing security measures like Subresource Integrity (SRI) and Content Security Policy (CSP)—paired with automation—significantly reduces exposure to these risks.
+Implementing security measures like Subresource Integrity (SRI) and Content Security Policy (CSP), combined with automation, significantly reduces your site's exposure to supply chain risks.

 However, no defense strategy is complete without regular testing and monitoring.
 Vigilance, combined with automation, ensures that your site remains resilient in the face of evolving threats without sacrificing performance or efficiency.